Skip to content

 Nynch acts as your rational brain.

-The Sentiment Shield: We track the deal and tell you if the silence is normal for this client or unusual which prevents panic.
+The Sentiment Shield: We track the opportunity and tell you if the silence is normal for this client or unusual which prevents panic.

 The Value Prompts: Nynch suggests “Value-Add” templates for your follow-up so you never send a generic “Checking in” email again.